sdjespersen/sdjespersen.github.io/content/music.md

 +++
 title = 'Music'
 +++
-I've played and written music across numerous genes and in many different settings, from modern jazz in a quintet to Celtic and traditional Irish fiddle for contra dances.
+I've played and written music across numerous genres and in many different settings, from modern jazz in a quintet to Celtic and traditional Irish fiddle for contra dances.
 I've fiddled in a bluegrass band and in symphony orchestras, played in the pit for musicals, sung in several choirs and directed college a cappella, covered just about every instrument in the worship band, and released a few albums of original instrumental compositions.